15 Small Trees to Spruce Up Your Landscaping

 1. Crepe Myrtle (Lagerstroemia indica)

-Crepe myrtle is a great example of a flowering shrub that can be grown as either a shrub or a tree.
-There are dozens of crepe myrtle varieties, including both deciduous and evergreen options that grow to heights upwards of 30 feet.
-Choosing a variety like Lagerstroemia indica allows you to add brilliant color to a small yard or patio area with a flowering tree that grows to about 20 feet tall with a 20-foot canopy.
-You can also choose dwarf varieties that only reach about five feet in height.
+Crepe myrtle (also spelled crape myrtle) is a great example of a flowering shrub that can be grown as either a shrub or a tree.
+There are dozens of crepe myrtle varieties, including dwarf myrtles that grow anywhere from five to eight feet tall to deciduous and evergreen options that grow to heights upwards of 30 feet, with canopies that can reach 20 feet long.
+Choosing a variety like Lagerstroemia indica allows you to add brilliant color to a small yard or patio area with a flowering tree.

 Crepe myrtle flowers, which have the delicate look of crepe paper, come in pinks, purple or white.
 Aside from the gorgeous flowers you can enjoy between late spring and fall, you will also enjoy that this small tree requires little maintenance and can thrive in just a small soil space.